jimmy-zx/csc2332-mbqc/report/report.typ

 #figure(
   image("asset/qft-mbqc.svg"),
   caption: [MBQC implementation of QFT with 2 qubits.
 Qubit 0 (LSB), 1 (MSB) are
-    the input and qubit 12, 13 are the output..
+    the input and qubit 4, 13 are the output.
 Arrow indicates the measurement flow.
 XY(-0.25) indicates the measurement angle $-pi/4$ in the XY plane;
     XY(0) indicates 0.],
 )<qft-mbqc>

-To implement QFT in mbqc, we prepare 14 qubits $0, ..., 13$ in cluster state as shown in @qft-mbqc.
+To implement QFT in MBQC, we prepare 14 qubits $0, ..., 13$ in cluster state as shown in @qft-mbqc.
 Let qubit $0$ encode the least significant bit $ket(x_0)$ and qubit 1 enocde the most significant bit $ket(x_1)$.
 The computation is realized as a composition of MBQC implementations of $H$, $rz(plus.minus pi/4)$, and CNOT gates.
-The corresponding Qiskit circuit is constructed using adaptive measurements and classical control:
+The corresponding Qiskit circuit is constructed using adaptive measurements and classical control.
+In the following, we map each gate in @qft-circuit (b) to a group of nodes and their measurements shown in @qft-mbqc:
 - 1-2: $H$ on $ket(x_1)$
 - 0-5-6: $rz(pi/4)$ on $ket(x_0)$
 - 2-3-4: $rz(pi/4)$ on $ket(x_1)$